Nexai-net/democrite/README.md

 builder.Host.UseDemocriteClient(cfg => { ... });
 ```

-### Virtual Grains
+### Virtual Grains (vgrain)

-Following the terminalogie of Orleans a grain is virtual actor that could pop on any compatible silo with his state restore if necessary. <br />
+In accordance with Orleans terminology, a grain is a virtual actor that can appear in any compatible silo, with its state being restored if necessary.<br />

-In orleans to call a grain you have to ask a proxy instance to the **IGrainFactory**.
-This proxy will transparently managed the communication between call and caller. <br />
+In Orleans, to invoke a grain, one must request a proxy instance from the **IGrainFactory**.
+This proxy seamlessly manages the communication between the caller and the called.
-That why a grain is composed of an interface and implementation to allow proxy to inherite the interface.
+This is why a grain consists of an interface and an implementation, allowing the proxy to inherit the interface.<br />

-Through democrite you doesn't need to call specificly the grain youself democrite will do it for you based on the configuration. <br />
+With Democrite, there is no need to explicitly call the grain yourself, it will do it for you based on the configuration. <br />

-That why we use the name of **Virtual Grains** (**VGrain**) to specify a 'not direct call consumation' behavior.
+This is the reason we refer to them as **Virtual Grains** (**VGrain**), to denote a behavior that prevent direct call consumption.

 ### Sequences

-A **Sequence** is a chain of virtual grain that will be executed one after the other sequentially where output could be consumed as input by the next **VGrain**. <br />
+A **Sequence** is a series of virtual grains executed sequentially, where the output of one can be used as input for the next **VGrain**. <br />

-The goal is to define this sequence only once and store it in a database.
-To execute the sequence only its **Uid** is needed.
+The aim is to set up this sequence description just once and save it in a database.
+To run the sequence, only its unique identifier (**Uid**) is required.

 > [!IMPORTANT]
-> For now only local declaration is managed.
+> Currently, only local declarations are supported.
-> Look to [Next](#next) section to see that future behavior to load those configuration from a storage system (Databases).
+> Please refer to the [Next](#next) section for information on future capabilities to load these configurations from a storage system, such as databases.

 To configure and test **sequences** you need to create and register it in the DemocriteNode configuration.